 Website • Phone: +30 22860 82892

 Wonderful traditional food in the charming village of Megalochori.
 Popular with locals.
 Open lunch and dinner.
 Reservations usually not required.

-This is the best seafood restaurant in Santorini – but I don’t want it to be ruined by masses of tourists so I put it at the end.
-It doesn’t really have a name but also goes by Limanaki with the locals.
+This is the best seafood restaurant in Santorini – but I don’t want it to be overrun by masses of tourists, so I put it at the end.
+It goes by a few different names (the sign says To Steki Tou Psara, Fisherman’s House).
 It’s right at the Vlychada port and you can often see the fish being unloaded from the fishing boats.
 This is an old school Greek taverna.
-Expect slow friendly service.
+Expect slow, friendly service.
 Cash only.